Christian Divorce

 How to Strengthen the Case

-- File a police complaint or seek a protection order from the magistrate.
+- File a police complaint or seek a protection order from the Magistrate.

 - Gather medical reports showing physical injuries.